 The College of Arts and Sciences is the historic core of the University of La Verne.
 All majors provide students with the foundation of a liberal arts education, grant opportunities to reflect on values and questions of meaning, and build skills to meet the challenges of the 21st-century workplace.
 Faculty prepare graduates to think critically and creatively about local, national, and global problems.
 A degree from the college does more than prepare students for a career, though – it prepares them for a full, rich, and rewarding life.

 With more than 40 majors, minors, and certificates to choose from in the Arts, Humanities, Natural Sciences, and Social Sciences, students can pursue a variety of degrees at the university’s largest and most diverse college.
 Every student passing through the College of Arts and Sciences completes foundational requirements, gains critical thinking and hands-on experience, and leaves well prepared to enter the workforce or pursue a terminal degree.
-Whether interested in writing, photography, theatre arts, biology, computer science, history, or psychology, the we offer a degree for each passion.
+Whether interested in writing, photography, theatre arts, biology, computer science, history, or psychology, we offer a degree for each passion.
 See the full list of undergraduate programs here.